 For us, it was a steep learning curve which came with a lot of surprises and mistakes.
 But now that we have all become used to what we need to steer clear of, it is relatively easy to achieve.
 She knows the best things to look for when eating out and we have discovered the amazing things you can buy to take the place of gluten-filled ingredients at home.

 Christmas is hard enough when you have extra friends and family to feed, so it is especially difficult when there is someone with special dietary requirements.
-A lot of traditional Christmas food contains gluten so here are our tips and advice for avoiding gluten, but still enjoying traditional food over the Christmas period.
+A lot of traditional Christmas food contains gluten so here are our tips for a gluten free Christmas and advice for avoiding gluten, but still enjoying traditional food over the Christmas period.

 - Worcestershire sauce